thelfer/tfel/docs/web/StandardElastoViscoPlasticityBrick.md

 This isotropic hardening rule can be parametrised using three entries:

-- `values`: which must a dictionnary giving the value of the yield surface radius as a function of the equivalent plastic strain.
+- `values`: which must a dictionary giving the value of the yield surface radius as a function of the equivalent plastic strain.
 - `interpolation`: which allows to select the interpolation type.
   Possible values are `linear` (default choice) and `cubic_spline`.